mark-me/mark-me.github.io/_pages/tutorials/structuring-data-processing/structuring-data-processing.md

   # return a data frame with processed data
 }
 ```
 As you can see the function takes a boolean _process_data_.
 The value of this parameter determines whether we process the data from scratch or whether we load pre-processed data.
+I use the **[fst]** library for processed file storage and retrieval since it is fast and creates compact files.
+I explain **fst**'s usgae [here](/importing-exporting/#temporary-files).